How many exercises does one do per muscle group? For example

 During your first workouts you only need to workout until

-initial resistances).
-Each workout, attempt to perform one
+you feel comfortable fatigue.
+Each workout, attempt to perform

-repetition ranges) then increase your resistance by 5 to
+range (typically 12 reps) then increase your resistance by 5

 After a few months of training, you will be able to push yourself